alchemyplatform/aa-sdk/site/smart-accounts/accounts/light-account.md

 ## Benchmarks

-Here are some benchmarks for the Light Account and other smart account implementations you might consider:
+Here are some benchmarks for Light Account and other smart account implementations you might consider:

 | Account              | Creation | Native transfer | ERC20 transfer | Total Gas |
 | -------------------- | -------- | --------------- | -------------- | --------- |